manuelhuber/Aline/codebase/aline-server/readme.md

         |-- service                      <- buisness Logic
     |-- resources
         |-- application.yml              <- Configuration

 The content of "security" could have been split between the other packages (i.e. services under "service" etc.) but I liked having all of the security code separate from the domain / business code.
 Only exception is the AuthenticationController since Swagger wants all of the controllers to be in the same package.

 ##Production:
-- The token received from the login endpoint has to be put in the header of requests with the key "X-Auth-Token".
+- The token received from the login endpoint has to be put in the header of requests with the key `X-Auth-Token`.
 - Change the secret in the properties
-- Add CORS urls as necessary in the corsConfigurer function
+- Add CORS urls as necessary in the `corsConfigurer` function
-- The PersistenceConfiguration adds dummy data - You probably don't want that going live
+- The `PersistenceConfiguration.java` adds dummy data - You probably don't want that going live
-- Check the WebSecurityConfig
+- Check the `WebSecurityConfig.java` if everything is up to your standards
 - There is no option to create users since most people will want to integrate it with their existing LDAP / whatever